-What is Microneedling with Platelet Rich Plasma?
+What Is Microneedling With Platelet Rich Plasma (PRP)?

 Microneedling is a cosmetic procedure that is used primarily to minimize the signs of aging.

-The platelet-rich plasma (PRP), which can be used as an injection or applied topically, is added to the treatment.
+The platelet-rich plasma (PRP), which can be used as an injection or applied topically, is added to the microneedling treatment.
 It can improve healing and decrease the duration of the redness and swelling seen after microneedling.

-The union of the 2 procedures is called Vampire Facelift.
 Microneedling with PRP has been shown to improve results in those undergoing treatment for acne scars, fine wrinkles, and stretch marks.

 Once the autologous plasma has been obtained, it will be reintroduced into the area that the patient wishes to improve, using a series of small punctures (microneedling), with a technique similar to that used in facial mesotherapy.

 The PRP, or platelet rich plasma, and growth factors regenerate tissues and are responsible for skin rejuvenation.

 Traditional microneedling is used to treat everything from age spots and wrinkles to scars and certain forms of hyperpigmentation.
 Although microneedling can be used to treat scars and stretch marks on other areas of the body, most of the studies with PRP and microneedling deal with acne scars on the face.

 PRP may increase these effects and help you achieve the desired results faster.